fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 If we had used the `map!` instead of `map`, `test(a)` and `a` would both return `['I like the letter: a', 'I like the letter: b', 'I like the letter: c']`.
 This is because `map!` is a mutating method.
 Instead of creating a new array object with the returned values of the block like the `map` method would, it will reassign the values within the original `['a', 'b', 'c']` array to the values returned by the block.

-*What does the following code return?
+*16) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?
 What are `a` and `b`?
 Why?*
 ```
 a = ​5.2
 b = ​7.3